ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

-An account can give another account permissions for a limited length of time.
-This modifier makes sure that permission
-is still valid.
+This modifier makes sure that time limited transactions ("do X before time Y if you can") don't happen after their time limit.

 ```solidity
     constructor(address _factory, address _WETH) public {